 Autism Spectrum Disorders - Certificate

-This Graduate Certificate in Autism Spectrum Disorders is designed to provide a broad overview and specific skills related to educating students with ASD in inclusive general education classrooms.
-It is grounded in the belief that autism is a natural part of the human experience and that students with autism can be academically and socially successful when the right instruction and supports are provided.
+This Graduate Certificate in Autism Spectrum Disorders is designed to provide both a broad overview and specific skills relating to educating students with ASD in formal and informal environments.
+It is grounded in the belief that autism is a natural part of the human experience and that all students with autism can be academically, vocationally and socially successful given the right support.

-The coursework for the Graduate Certificate consists of four courses from the following required and elective course offerings.
-Highly qualified individuals may petition for permission to waive a required course.
-Applicants are urged to schedule an appointment with the program coordinators to develop their individualized course of study.
+The coursework for the Graduate Certificate consists of four courses, two required and two electives.
+Highly qualified individuals may petition for permission to waive one required course.
+Applicants are urged to consult the program coordinator for answers to questions, and to develop their individualized course of study.

 Applications for Graduate Certificates are available through the Graduate School.

 Choose two courses from the following:

 |EDUC||952||Assessment, Curriculum, Instruction, and Supports for Students with Disabilities||4|

 |OT||varies||Courses in assistive technology, including: OT822 - Intruduction to Assistive Technology, and OT 826 - Assistive Technology and Sensory, Communicative, and Cognitive Disabilities||varies|